PoisotLab/ms_network_prediction/manuscript.md

 # A Roadmap Toward Prediction of Ecological Networks across Space and Time

 Below we focus on and discuss integrating what we envisage to be the key areas towards conceptualising and predicting ecological networks (@fig:conceptual).
- With particular focus on taking a machine learning approach to the modelling process, the relationship between species interactions and network structure, and how we would incorporate this across space.
+With a particular focus on using machine learning approaches in the modelling process, the relationship between species interactions and network structure, and how we would incorporate this across space.

 ![](figures/conceptual.png){#fig:conceptual}